College of Education, Health, and Human Services

 Rathouz, Margaret, PhD, Associate Professor of Mathematics Education

-Special Facilities and Services
+Special Programs and Centers

 The College of Education, Health, and Human Services is recognized for its concentrated focus in several areas.
 This concentrated focus is designed to marshal available expertise at the institution in pursuit of regional needs and goals in several particular emphasis areas, including early childhood learning and instruction and inquiry-based science instruction.